Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 That first cyberpunk roleplaying game is 1988's Cyberpunk 2020[^1].
-It was released a scant few years after Neuromancer, but it already diverges from the themes of literary cyberpunk in ways that will have tremendous impact on all future games.
+It was released a scant few years after Neuromancer, but it already diverges from the themes of literary cyberpunk in significant ways.
+It being the first also means its tropes would go on to have a large impact on subsequent games.

 ## The Barnacles